Last updated on: May 14th, 2024

 Annual Leave

-For example, if an employee works for 25 hours a week throughout the year, the employee is entitled to 100 vacation hours per year.
-This allows an employee to take at least 4 weeks of vacation per year.
+For example, if you work 25 hours a week throughout the year, you are entitled to 100 vacation hours per year.
+This allows the employees to take at least 4 weeks of vacation per year.

 Special Leave

-Female employees are entitled to a minimum of 16 weeks’ pregnancy and maternity leave.
-Maternity leave can begin up to six 6 weeks (ten weeks in case of multiple births) and should start no later than four 4 weeks (eight weeks in case of multiple births) before the baby is due and can continue for at least 10 weeks after birth even if delivery is later than expected.
-An employer shall not allow a pregnant employee to work after the 28th day before the due date and employees may return to work earlier, but no sooner than 42 days after giving birth.
+Duration of Maternity Leave – A female employee is entitled to 16 weeks of pregnancy and maternity leave.
+Maternity leave can begin up to six weeks (10 weeks in case of multiple births) and should start no later than 4 weeks (8 weeks in case of multiple births) before the baby is due and can continue for at least 10 weeks after birth even if delivery is later than expected.
+An employer shall not allow a pregnant employee to work after the 28th day before the due date and employees may return to work only 42 days after giving birth.

 An employee’s entitlement to short-term care leave is twice the number of hours worked per week in 12 months.
 The period of 12 months starts on the first day on which the care leave is taken for the in connection with illness of below mentioned person: